simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 ## add and balance assignments

+Balance assignments are not recalculated during a `hledger add` session.
 When `add` runs, it sees the journal with all balance assignments already processed and converted to assertions.
 So if you add a new posting which is dated earlier than a balance assignment, it will break the assertion and be rejected.
-If you need to do this, use  `hledger add -I`.
+You can make it work by using  `hledger add -I`.